secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/ltd-benefits-uk/index.html.md

    * Each parent can take up to 4 weeks each year per child, unless otherwise agreed with their employer.

 ### Other Job-Protected Leave
 The following leave types run concurrently with GitLab PTO.
 Team members should initiate leave by selecting the appropriate option in `PTO by Roots`.
-If none applies, the team members should notify their manager and Total Rewards `total-rewards@gitlab.com` to initiate leave.
+If none applies, the team members should notify their manager and the Absence Management team `leaves@gitlab.com` to initiate leave.

 **Magistrate Duty:** Any team member who is a magistrate is entitled to leave to carry out their duties.
 Magistrates will need to be in court for at least 13 days or 26 half-days per year.